Ukrainian Comedian Faces Crazed Hecklers

 Secret, spoiler alert, it won't.

-Second is detach completely from reality, refuse to engage with the news, withdraw into your selfish bubble until they come for you with guns.
+Second is detach completely from reality, refuse to engage with the news, withdraw withdraw into your selfish bubble until they come for you with guns.

-And the third, of course, is is listen to the bugle, which is basically an average of the first two.
+And the third, of course, is listen to the bugle.

+So do that.
 And if you've listened to the bugle and enjoyed it, why not join our bugle voluntary subscription scheme to help keep this show free, flourishing,

 independent, indespondent, undespondent,